PracticingDeveloper/practicingruby.com/_posts/2012-08-07-intro-to-basic-statistical-methods.md

 categories: articles
 author: Jia Wu
 permalink: articles/intro-to-basic-statistical-methods
+summary: Crunch some numbers to see how Olympic medal wins relate to GDP and population.
+  (w.
+Jia Wu)
+issue_number: '5.1'
 ---

 > This issue was a collaboration with my wife, Jia Wu.
 Jia is an associate